×

 Tip: Use Appropriate Visualizations and Formatting

 To properly convey your findings, you must present your descriptive statistics data in a straightforward and aesthetically appealing manner.
-You can improve knowledge and engage your readers by using relevant visualizations and formatting strategies.
+You can improve your knowledge and engage your readers by using relevant visualizations and formatting strategies.

 Consider the following suggestions: